Gove County Medical Center Is Tobacco Free

 Gove County Medical Center is working to improve health in the Quinter/Gove County area.

-[Quinter, KS] — A tobacco-free workplace helps create a safe and healthy environment for staff, patients, and visitors.
-As part of Gove County Medical Center’s commitment to providing excellent health care for our community, Gove County Medical Center will implement a tobacco-free policy for patients, visitors, volunteers, contractors and vendors, effective January 1, 2020.
+A tobacco-free workplace helps create a safe and healthy environment for staff, patients, and visitors.
+As part of Gove County Medical Center’s commitment to providing excellent health care for our community, Gove County Medical Center implemented a tobacco-free policy for patients, visitors, volunteers, contractors, and vendors, effective January 1, 2020.
 This includes all forms of tobacco use on Gove County Medical Center’s property, including all Gove County Medical Center parking areas.

 With the support of WorkWell KS, a statewide worksite wellness initiative funded by the Kansas Health Foundation, employers across Kansas are striving to improve employee health and company performance, and Gove County Medical Center is excited to be one of those worksites.
 Coleen Tummons, CEO of Gove County Medical Center, says she is pleased to be able to create a healthier environment for all